 Double-check with your state to ensure that the pharmacy technician certification exam you choose is recognized by the state you want to work in.

-There are different levels of pharmacy technicians.
+There are different levels of pharmacy techs.
 If you're just starting out, you'll likely be level I, but check the jobs you're interested in to see if they require a higher level.

 We go over pharmacy technician certification options later in this article.

-7. Apply for a License (varies by state)
+7. Apply for a Pharmacy Technician License (varies by state)

 Most states require pharmacy technicians to apply for a license.
 These include: